1. Extending the Life of Legacy Applications

 2. Substantial Cost Reductions

-Server virtualization removes the need for multiple physical servers by enabling one physical server to host several virtual machines which can run multiple operating systems and applications on it.
+The advantages of server virtualization are how it removes the need for multiple physical servers by enabling one physical server to host several virtual machines which can run multiple operating systems and applications on it.

 This efficient server utilization process does away with the necessity of maintaining multiple physical servers.
 As a result, businesses can save significantly and reallocate funds to other critical areas.
-Data by Infrascale shows that virtualization cuts hardware and maintenance costs by up to 50%.
+Data shows that virtualization cuts hardware and maintenance costs by up to 40% (Source).

 Again, a smaller number of physical servers drastically reduces power consumption and cooling costs.
-According to VMware reports, virtualization-driven server consolidation can reduce energy costs by as much as 80%.
+According to biztechmagazine, virtualization-driven server consolidation can reduce energy costs by as much as 80%.

 3. Minimizes Downtime